Jieh: Archaeological site

+Findings at the site indicate occupation from the Late Bronze Age through the early Islamic period.
+There is evidence for the production of wine and olive oil, as well as animal husbandry, in Late Antiquity.
+Stratigraphic, ceramic and numismatics data show that the settlement was abandoned in the 2nd half of the 7th century CE, without evidence for destruction or sudden termination.

 During the 2024 Israeli invasion of Lebanon, UNESCO gave enhanced protection to 34 cultural sites including the Jiyeh – Porphyreon archaeological site to safeguard it from damage.

-Archaeological research
+Research history

 In 1914, Georges Contenau located the basilica, the residential quarter, and the necropolis.
 The first excavations on the site were carried out in 1975 by Roger Saidah from the Directorate General of Antiquities.
 They uncovered most of the domestic architecture from the Byzantine period.
 The outbreak of civil war in Lebanon interrupted the work.
 The mosaics found during these excavations are currently on display in the museum in Beiteddine.
 Since 2004, research in Jiyeh has been conducted by the Polish-Lebanese archaeological expedition from the Polish Centre of Mediterranean Archaeology University of Warsaw headed by Prof. Tomasz Waliszewski.

-Polish-Lebanese archaeological expedition in Jiyeh (Porphyreon)

 The Polish-Lebanese Archaeological Mission from the PCMA UW conducts its research in cooperation with the DGA and the Faculty of Conservation and Restoration of Works of Art of the Academy of Fine Arts, Warsaw.
 In 2004, salvage excavations were conducted due to the construction of a hotel in the area of the necropolis.
 The team documented graves from the Roman and Byzantine periods, as well as large numbers of Hellenistic and Roman pottery vessels, both imported and locally produced.
 In the following years, work focused on the basilica and the residential quarter.
 Test pits in the basilica confirmed its use in the 5th century, although it could have been built earlier, i.e., in the 4th century.
 About 100 rooms dated to the Roman and Byzantine periods were excavated in the residential quarter.
 Test pits dug in some of the houses revealed ancient layers, as well as earlier ones – from the Bronze and Iron Ages.
 Three main phases of the functioning of the domestic architecture were distinguished: